-For the three months ended June 30, 2020, income tax expense was \$55 million.
-The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to losses with no tax benefit due to valuation allowances.
-We are a partnership for U.S. federal tax purposes, therefore, any tax effects associated with the U.S. are recognized by our members and not reflected in our tax expense.
+For the three months ended June 30, 2020, income tax benefit was \$21 million.
+The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to losses with no tax benefit due to valuation allowances, partially offset by the impact of the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act).

-For the six months ended June 30, 2020, income tax expense was \$63 million.
+For the six months ended June 30, 2020, income tax benefit was \$16 million.
 The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses, and losses with no tax benefit due to valuation allowances.
-We are a partnership for U.S. federal tax purposes, therefore, any tax effects associated with the U.S. are recognized by our members and not reflected in our tax expense.

 In response to the COVID-19 pandemic, many governments have enacted or are contemplating measures to provide aid and economic stimulus.
 These measures may include deferring the due dates of tax payments or other changes to their income and non-income-based tax laws.
-The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), which was enacted on March 27, 2020 in the U.S., includes measures to assist companies.
-For the three months ended June 30, 2020, there were no material tax impacts to our condensed consolidated financial statements as it relates to COVID-19 measures.
+The CARES Act, which was enacted on March 27, 2020 in the U.S., includes measures to assist companies, including allowing net operating losses originating in 2018, 2019 or 2020 to be carried back up to five years.
+During the three months ended June 30, 2020, we elected to carry back losses to 2014 and accordingly recognized a \$75 million tax benefit.

 NOTE 12.
-MEMBERS' EQUITY
+EQUITY

-COMMON UNITS
+COMMON STOCK